thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ### Exercise

 With your neighbors, add some attributes to the pet-based ER diagram that you created earlier.

-Once you're satisfied with the diagram, create a database table for each entity.
+Once you're satisfied with the diagram, write a `CREATE TABLE` SQL command for each entity.

+Once you're satisfied with the tables, write some `INSERT` SQL commands to seed each table.

 ## What are the four PostgreSQL column constraints?